Batteries FAQ - All Battery Types

 Refrigeration is not necessary or recommended, as heat or cold reduces battery performance.
 We recommend storing batteries at room temperature in a dry environment.
 You'll want to avoid storing batteries or battery-powered devices in very warm places - a climate controlled environment may be best for storage.

-Procell AA, AAA, C and D batteries have a best by 10 years shelf life.
-Procell 9V batteries last up to 5 years.
+Procell alkaline AA, AAA have a best by 12 years shelf life, Procell alkaline C, D batteries have a best by 10 years shelf life.
+Procell alkaline 9V batteries last up to 5 years.

 Usage instructions